zuperninja/zuperninja.github.io/_portfolio/portfolio-the-starius-project.md

 My job was to put the website together, in a short period of time and without much content.
 And of course, to create the documentation for him to be able to manage the website on his own.

-Another challenge was to find the aesthetic he was looking for: [VaporWave](https://en.wikipedia.org/wiki/Vaporwave)!
-A led-based, retro and colourful light painting can-thingy.
+Another challenge was to find the aesthetic he was looking for: [VaporWave !](https://en.wikipedia.org/wiki/Vaporwave) A led-based, retro and colourful light painting can-thingy.
 The design of the website had to match the product.
 The challenge was to provide a smooth and efficient yet 60-70s inspired, nostalgic and neon-friendly website.

 ## Process: